LemonDoo/lol_nochat_virus/README.md

-# lolpacifier_virus
+# lol_nochat_virus
 The most overkill enter-disabling script in existence.
 Release setup made with WinRar cause lazy.
 Enjoy.

 Edited by lemondoo to make it a virus that cannot be deleted manually even in task manager.
-Have to system restart in order for program to stop running.
+Have to system restart in order for program to stop running, and if put in startup programs, cannot even do that :)

 # Installation